nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 }
 ```

-Success and error reponse messages are the same as above.
+Success and error response messages are the same as above.

 **Publish**